Why having a well-designed website doesn’t matter

 When I walked into the store, no one was there to greet me.
 The store didn’t seem to be staffed at all – no one was behind the counter and no one was on the floor.
 I stood there feeling unwelcome, as I looked around for cat toys, which is what I had gone to purchase at the shop.

 As I scanned the store for toys, I noticed empty shelves, nearly empty shelves, and others that were cluttered with bags of pet food.
-None of the shelving matched – some was made of wood and painted purple, others were metal.
+None of the shelving matched – some was made of wood and painted purple, other shelves were made of metal.

 The whole shop gave me a feeling that it was unclean, and a feeling that it hadn’t had a customer in a while.
 I turned around and left, still without seeing anyone working there.